Soccer-Norwich thrash Bournemouth, 10-man Everton win in League Cup | Sports-Games

 The Canaries were 3-0 up by halftime with Bournemouth managing only one shot on target throughout the 90 minutes.
 Aston Villa thrashed fourth-tier Barrow 6-0 away, with teenager Cameron Archer netting a hat-trick, while Leeds United left it late at Elland Road before putting three past League One side Crewe Alexandra in the last 11 minutes for a 3-0 win.

-Wolverhampton Wanderers beat second-tier Nottingham Forest 4-0 on the road, with all the goals coming after the break.
+Wolverhampton Wanderers beat second-tier Nottingham Forest 4-0 on the road, their first win of the season, with all the goals coming after the break.
 Brighton & Hove Albion saw off Championship side Cardiff City 2-0 after Jakub Moder scored from outside the box in the ninth minute and Andi Zeqiri doubled the tally in the 55th.

+Arsenal play at West Bromwich Albion on Wednesday while Newcastle United host Burnley and Southampton visit Newport County.
+The third round draw follows those matches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)